Esh98/Variant-Calling-using-freebayes-and-Annotation/README.md

 Before we start with variant calling, we need to set-up our directory structure, and make sure the tools are readily available.

-Login to Xanadu and start an interactive session with four cores:
+Login to Xanadu and start an interactive session with two processors:
 > NOTE
 > If you are using your own user account in the xanadu cluster plese use:
 > -p general --qos=general